 - Average salary for teacher training in North Dakota is $47,360.

 - There is a predicted 11.1% job increase between 2012 - 2022.

-When you meet a cosmetologist or beauty professional who has been well-trained, you can tell right away.
-Skilled cosmetologists show off their abilities through their cosmetology techniques, their customer service skills, and their interactions with other stylists.
 What makes a good stylist?
 It all begins with the right training.
-When beauty students enter cosmetology school, theyre already passionate about beautythey just need strong instructors to turn that passion into a career!
+When beauty students enter cosmetology school, they're already passionate about beauty - they just need strong instructors to turn that passion into a career!

 State License Requirements

 Before you can consider becoming a cosmetology instructor, you have to make sure you meet the requirements of the North Dakota State Board of Cosmetology.
 You must have a valid cosmetology license in the state of North Dakota and at least one year of full-time work experience as a cosmetologist.
 Once you have met these two requirements, you must complete a training program of at least 160 hours.

 The training program you complete should prepare you to be a mentor and teacher to new beauty students.
 You may learn about teaching theory, the ways in which adult students learn, and how to properly offer feedback on work.
 You may also practice your advanced cosmetology skills, since you must be able to show students proper techniques.